Trash can stylized

 GARBAGE

-• Bags that are too heavy to lift up into the garbage truck or bags that are not tied shut will not be picked up
+• Bags that are too heavy to lift up into the garbage truck, bags that are not tied shut, and bags without a green tag will not be picked up.

-• Garbage must be to the curb for 7:00 a.m. to ensure pick-up
+• Garbage must be to the curb for 7:30 a.m. to ensure pick-up.

-• The truck cannot return to pick up garbage that wasn’t out by 7:00 a.m.
+• The truck will not return to pick up garbage that wasn’t at the curb when the truck goes by.

 Help keep Fruitvale clean by disposing of garbage properly!